GridlockNetwork/Resources/whitepapers/readme.md

 ### One-way asset flow

 Periodic rotating of private keys is important to increase system security.
 This rotation reduces the time-window in which an attacker can obtain a private key.
 An attacker must compromise each device, storing a key share before the private key is changed.
-TSS-based wallets can rotate key shares to generate a different set of key shares while retaining the original public key.
+TSS-based vaults can rotate key shares to generate a different set of key shares while retaining the original public key.
 This mechanism is useful when users want to retain the public key for long-term use, but the typical user does not require this benefit.

 It is, therefore, possible to have a public key for receiving funds only and a separate public key for sending funds.
 Put another way, all funds entering the system are not restricted to the public key used to import funds.
 Gridlock can freely rotate funds throughout the network as long as the user can track and transfer funds when desired.
 This rotation has enormous privacy benefits as the system becomes a mixer by default.